solanacraft/laravel-phantom-wallet/README.md

 ## Phantom Wallet Authentication Example

 Laravel & Solana ($SOL) Phantom wallet example built with Bootstrap, JQuery.
-This is Web 3.0 app which connects to Phantom wallet and fetching publicKey and balance information.
+This is a Web 3.0 app that connects to Phantom wallet and fetches publicKey and balance information.

 ## Installation